AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :Definition:
 	Rectangle enclosing the extent of the data resource described in latitude and longitude, to enable the resource to be located geographically.
-	It has four sub-elements: west bounding longitude, east bounding longitude, south bounding latitude, and north bounding latitude.
+	It has four sub-elements: *west bounding longitude*, *east bounding longitude*, *south bounding latitude*, and *north bounding latitude*.

 :Guidance:
-	A pre-defined extent can be chosen using the drop down menu, or bounding coordinates can be manually entered in the corresponding boxes.
+	A pre-defined extent can be chosen from the drop down menu, or bounding coordinates can be manually entered in the corresponding boxes.
 The west bounding longitude should be less than the east bounding longitude, and the north bounding latitude must be greater than the south.

 |userdoc_fig_7_8_1_GeogBoundingBox|